 In order to affiliate representative teams to ESFA, all District and County Associations MUST have a named Welfare Officer who has complied with the following FA Welfare Officer requirements;

-- Attended the FA’s Safeguarding Children Workshop
+- Completed the FA’s Safeguarding Children Online Course

-- Attended the FA’s Welfare Officer Workshop
+- Attended the FA’s Welfare Officer Online Course

 FA DBS disclosures can be obtained by downloading and following the instructions in the FA DBS (CRC) ESFA Applicant Guidance or through your local County FA offices, by appointment.